 The allowance for defaults category includes the project's credit rating and the degree of backloading of the TIFIA debt.
 A higher credit rating decreases the default risk, which, in turn, decreases the TIFIA subsidy cost.
 Depending on the repayment pledge, a one notch increase in the credit rating may reduce the subsidy cost a few percent.
 In addition to the credit rating, the degree of backloading of the TIFIA debt impacts default rates.
 A more highly backloaded TIFIA loan will have a higher subsidy cost than a loan with a more level amortization schedule, all other things being equal.

-On October 15, 2008, the FHWA announced the creation of the Innovative Program Delivery (IPD) office.
+On October 15, 2008, the FHWA announced the creation of the Center for Innovative Finance Support (formerly Innovative Program Delivery).
 The new office provides "one stop shopping" for state DOTs and others on new and innovative approaches to major highway infrastructure projects.
-Experts from previously separate FHWA activities are now merged into the IPD office, including the Major Projects Team (from the Office of Infrastructure), the TIFIA Joint Program Office (from the Office of the Chief Financial Officer), and the Innovative Finance Technical Services Team (from the Resource Center), as well as experts in national pricing, public-private partnerships, and transportation policy.
+Experts from previously separate FHWA activities are now merged into the Center for Innovative Finance Support, including the Major Projects Team (from the Office of Infrastructure), the TIFIA Joint Program Office (from the Office of the Chief Financial Officer), and the Innovative Finance Technical Services Team (from the Resource Center), as well as experts in national pricing, public-private partnerships, and transportation policy.
 Key functions supported by each of four major emphases of the new office are summarized in the chart to the right.

 By assembling these experts within one office, information and advice can be centralized, to help transportation agencies identify and explore innovative delivery options for specific projects and anticipate and resolve problems before they arise.
 Additionally, a key objective is to transform "innovative" approaches into the "routine."